Where to propose in Iceland? How to do the perfect wedding proposal in Iceland? Find the best locations for marriage proposals in Iceland here.

 Obviously, people have different ideas when it comes to romance and what they find romantic.
 Perhaps you want to pop the big question on the anniversary of your relationship, or on your partners birthday.
 Maybe you want to do it in front of a lot of people, family and friends, or perhaps you want to do it all alone.
 Maybe you want someone to take pictures of the moment that it happens, maybe you want it to be a private moment for just the two of you.

-Perhaps you want to do it during the Christmas holidays or on New Year's Eve - a very popular time to propose in Iceland, or maybe you have your eyes set on either a sunny summer day or a crisp and glittery winter wonderland.
+Perhaps you want to ask the big question during the Christmas holidays or on New Year's Eve - a very popular time to propose in Iceland, or maybe you have your eyes set on either a sunny summer day or a crisp and glittery winter wonderland.
 Whenever you choose to do it, Iceland surely has the best locations waiting for you to make it a moment to remember.

 Picture by Arturo Gmora, with permission.